grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 ### Step 1.
 Define state type of the custom object

-Start with defining shape of the state of the custom object.
+Start with defining the state type for your custom object.
 This interface must extend `SceneObjectState` interface:

 ```ts
 interface CounterState extends SceneObjectState {